Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 ]
 ```

-At the moment they look the same, but let’s load in some more sprites.
-Let’s load in some blue sprites for the next level.
+Refresh your page and go to the next level by pressing down on the pipes.
+At the moment the levels look the same, but let's change that.
+First, let’s load in some blue sprites for the next level.
 Underneath your last loaded sprite, let’s add a few more. **Have students copy the code from their GitHub repos under Sprite Path 2.**

 It will look like this and should be placed with the other loaded sprites towards the top of the file.